wohshon/wohshon.github.io/_posts/2020-11-06-amq-streams-mirrormaker2.markdown

         message 3

-That's you go, the replication took place.
+There you go, the replication took place.
 I am very interested in the kind of performance it can handle.
 This may be something I will investigate next.

 Hope this is useful, till I write again!